 Andrew Benedict-Nelson: It has the attributes of a paradigm.
 It’s not just that they’re looking for English majors… they think of what they do and what they know as being “coded” in a certain system, and it’s not a quantitative one.
 And it comes across in their style of thinking.

 Daniel Katz: This is how nuts it is.
 I teach a course in criminal procedure.
 Let’s say I raise a problem that involves a calculation with a fraction, say one-third versus one-half of something.
 I have students who say, “Well, I’m not good at math.”
 Now, what exactly are you saying?
 Are you saying you don’t know what a fraction is?
 That’s probably not the issue.
-The issue is that you’ve been operating a world in which it was find to just asset that, to say, “We don’t do math here.”
+The issue is that you’ve been operating a world in which it was fine to just assert that, to say, “We don’t do math here.”
 You would never say, “Sorry, I don’t know anything about the case we just read.”
 You would figure it out.

 Because in the end, do you want to say a client, “I don’t do math”?
 Is that how you want to represent yourself?
 Right now we’re telling a lot of students that’s okay.